melanienperez/site-unit2-project1-music-playlist-explorer-starter/README.md

 * If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.

-If I had more time I would have integrated more strecth features, however I really wanted to add the sorting system specifically the one that organizes the playlists by language because I have some spanish playlists.
+If I had more time I would have integrated more stretch features, however I really wanted to add the sorting system specifically the one that organizes the playlists by language because I have some spanish playlists.

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?